Codeception/Codeception/docs/07-AdvancedUsage.md

 As a workaround you can choose [Fixtures](https://github.com/Codeception/Codeception/blob/master/src/Codeception/Util/Fixtures.php) class which is nothing more then global storage to your variables.
 You can pass variables from `_bootstrap.php` or any other place just with `Fixtures::add()` call.
 But probably you can use Cest classes `_before` and `_after` methods to load fixtures on the start of test, and deleting them afterwards.
 Pretty useful too.

 As you see, Cest class have no parent like `\Codeception\TestCase\Test` or `PHPUnit_Framework_TestCase`.
 That was done intentionally.
-This allows you to extend class any time you wnat by attaching any meta-testing class to it's parent.
+This allows you to extend class any time you want by attaching any meta-testing class to it's parent.
 In meta class you can write common behaviors and workarounds that may be used in child class.
 But don't forget to make them `protected` so they won't be executed as a tests themselves.

 Also you can define `_failed` method in Cest class which will be called if test finished with `error` or fail.